Don’t like or not using OneDrive? Here’s how you can uninstall OneDrive on Windows 10 in simple steps.

 - Restart your computer.

 That is it.
 After rebooting, you will no longer see OneDrive.
-It will also be removed from the File Explorer.
-In the future, you can easily reinstall OneDrive, if you want to.
+It will also be removed from the File Explorer and the start-up list.
+If you want to use OneDrive again, you can easily reinstall OneDrive.

-Note: I'm showing this in command prompt but the same commands will work in PowerShell.
+Note: I’m showing this in command prompt but the same commands will work in PowerShell too.

 - Search for “cmd” or “PowerShell in the start menu.

 - Right-click on it and select “Run as administrator.”